 Fiddleheads are one of my favorite things about spring, along with rhubarb, of course!
 And this delicious Cheesy Sautéed Fiddleheads recipe is a simple and easy side dish with parmesan cheese, feta cheese, garlic and dill.
-It's both gluten-free and Weight Watchers friendly @ only 3 WW points on the blue plan.
-And it's officially my new favorite fiddleheads recipe!
+It's both gluten-free and Weight Watchers friendly.
+And it's officially my new favorite way to eat fiddleheads!

 Jump to: